mztaylor/kd14-krms-training/README.md

 # Kuali Days 2014 KRMS Training

 # Purpose
-To help users understand the functionality related to KRMS and how to add it to their client applications
+To help users understand the functionality related to KRMS and how to apply it to their client applications

 # Setup